Club Deportivo San Andrés Basquet: History

-The club was founded on April 23, 1937, as "Villa Golf Club".
+The club was founded on April 23, 1927, as Club Deportivo San Andrés (Villa Golf Club).
 One year later the club added activities such as bocce, boxing, chess, and basketball.
 In 1939 the institution changed its name to "Club Deportivo San Andrés" while starting to build a basketball court.

 San Andrés debuted in the Argentine league in 1956, competing in Asociación Porteña de Básquetball (Buenos Aires Basketball Association), with Oscar Loco Ibáñez and Alfredo Stanizewski as its most notable players.
 Being coached by professor Bobino, El Depor promoted to second division.
 In 1959 San Andrés promoted to the first division.

 After playing nine years at the top division of Argentine basketball, San Andrés won its first title in 1968 after beating Racing Club by 66-65 at Estadio Luna Park.
 Coached by Leopoldo Contarbio, some of San Andrés players were Ibáñez, Stanizewski, Chamorro, Sujero and Calvo.

 Nevertheless, San Andrés would be relegated to the second division (Primera B) returning to the top division in 1982.
 Three years later San Andrés won the Campeonato Argentino beating River Plate at the finals, after three games played (2-1 on aggregate).

 San Andrés made it to the final of the South American Club Championship in 1985.
 Te team also competed at the 1985 edition of the Intercontinental Cup.